eeliuqin/Airbnb-Reviews-Text-Mining-and-Sentiment-Analysis/README.md

 [Airbnb](https://en.wikipedia.org/wiki/Airbnb) is a global online marketplace for arranging or offering lodging and experiences, it has grown to become one of the largest online marketplaces for lodging in the world, while New York City (NYC) is one of the most popular cities on Airbnb [[1](#1)], which means the competition is also brutal.
 Therefore, it's vital to understand what users like and dislike and make improvements to enhance the overall customer experience.

 ## Objective

-Conducting text mining and sentiment analysis on 2018-2022 NYC Airbnb reviews to find out what users care about most and why they leave negative reviews.
+Conducting text mining and sentiment analysis on 2018-2022 NYC Airbnb reviews to find out what guests cared about most and why they left negative reviews.

 ## Tools